Paramedic

-Duties and functions
+Functions and duties

 The paramedic role is closely related to other healthcare positions, especially the emergency medical technician, with paramedics often being at a higher grade with more responsibility and autonomy following substantially greater education and training.
 The primary role of a paramedic is to stabilize people with life-threatening injuries and transport these patients to a higher level of care (typically an emergency department).
 Due to the nature of their job, paramedics work in many environments, including roadways, people's homes, and depending on their qualifications, wilderness environments, hospitals, aircraft, and with SWAT teams during police operations.
 Paramedics also work in non-emergency situations, such as transporting chronically ill patients to and from treatment centers and in some areas, address social determinants of health and provide in-home care to ill patients at risk of hospitalization (a practice known as community paramedicine).

 The role of a paramedic varies widely across the world, as EMS providers operate with many different models of care.
 In the Anglo-American model, paramedics are autonomous decision-makers.
 In some countries such as the United Kingdom and South Africa, the paramedic role has developed into an autonomous health profession.
 In the Franco-German model, ambulance care is led by physicians.
 In some versions of this model, such as France, there is no direct equivalent to a paramedic.
 Ambulance staff have either the more advanced qualifications of a physician or less advanced training in first aid.
 In other versions of the Franco-German model, such as Germany, paramedics do exist.
-Their role is to support a physician in the field, in a role more akin to a hospital nurse, rather than operating with clinical autonomy.
+Their role is very similar to the role of paramedics in the Anglo-American model with an advanced scope of autonomy and practice, and the added element of emergency physician backup, either virtually (Tele-Notarzt) or on scene with a rapid response vehicle / helicopter.
+The role of paramedics in Germany has evolved from support to physicians in the field to the central role in pre-hospital emergency care.

 The development of the profession has been a gradual move from simply transporting patients to hospital, to more advanced treatments in the field.
-In some countries, the paramedic may take on the role as part of a system to prevent hospitalisation entirely and, through practitioners, are able to prescribe certain medications, or undertaking 'see and refer' visits, where the paramedic directly refers a patient to specialist services without taking them to hospital.
+In some countries, the paramedic may take on the role as part of a system to prevent hospitalization entirely and, through practitioners, are able to prescribe certain medications, or undertaking 'see and refer' visits, where the paramedic directly refers a patient to specialist services without taking them to hospital.